Describe your movie data model

 • What are the key metrics they want to track?

-In this case, the stakeholders are streaming service executives, content acquisition team and marketing department, who want to track user engagement and content performance metrics, such as:
+Consider the following use case - the stakeholders are streaming service executives, content acquisition team and marketing department, who want to track user engagement and content performance metrics, such as:

 • Genre trends over time.